kineticstoolkit/kineticstoolkit_doc/html/_sources/kinematics_reconstructing_occluded_markers.md

 # Reconstructing occluded markers

-Often in kinematics acquisition, we affix rigid bodies containing several markers on the person's segments.
+Often in kinematic acquisitions, we affix rigid bodies containing several markers on the person's segments.
 These bodies have a minimum of three markers and allows reconstructing a complete local coordinate system for a given body segment.
-The importance of these rigid bodies will become clearer in the next tutorials.
+The importance of these rigid bodies will become clearer in the next sections.

 It is often useful to have more than three markers on each rigid body, so that in case of occlusion (one marker is hidden and not recorded by the cameras) we can reconstruct its position using the position of every other marker.

 Kinetics Toolkit provides an easy way to reconstruct missing markers based on the position of the remaining ones.
-This is the contents of this tutorial.
+This is the contents of this section.

 ## Loading sample data